ioBroker/ioBroker.admin/src-rx/src/components/JsonConfigComponent/SCHEMA.md

     - `objKeyName` - (legacy setting, don't use!) - name of the key in `{"192.168.1.1": {delay: 1000, enabled: true}, "192.168.1.2": {delay: 2000, enabled: false}}`
     - `objValueName` - (legacy setting, don't use!) - name of the value in `{"192.168.1.1": "value1", "192.168.1.2": "value2"}`
     - `allowAddByFilter` - if add allowed even if filter is set
+    - `showSecondAddAt` - Number of lines from which the second add button at the bottom of the table will be shown.
+Default 5
 - `json` - json editor

 - `language`